-Living in the 21st century means that the majority of dangers threaten our ‘ego’ or ‘self’ and not our body (or life).
-The physiological response to these – often only ‘perceived’ threats – such as facing an unfamiliar situation, or new environment, speaking in front of an audience, sitting for an exam, is the same as it has been for millions of years.
+Living in the 21st century means that the majority of stressors threaten our ‘ego’ or ‘self’ and not our body (or life).
+Our body’s physiological response to these – often only ‘perceived’ threats – such as facing an unfamiliar situation, or new environment, speaking in front of an audience, sitting for an exam or going for a first date, is the same as it has been for millions of years.

 Is our brain well adapted to the 21st century?

 The dangers facing the highly social, intellectual and self-conscious humans today are largely psychological.
 They often originate from the fear of being judged, left out, ridiculed, or deemed incompetent by the peer group that matters to them.

 “They won’t like me…”

 Thoughts like these, triggered by psychological stress, don’t go away easily.
 The on-going nature of such stress means that our brain is continuously in fight-flight-freeze mode.
 After a while we loose our capacity to relax and regain balance – whereby our brain turned to rest-and-digest mode.
 We don’t or we cannot give ourselves time and permission to re-calibrate.
 Hence we remain in the state of hyper-arousal, with dire consequences on our health.

 Given the incredibly long history of human evolution, it’s unwise to hope that our brain’s adaptation to the modern age will take place in our lifetime.
 However, we know because of the technological advances that we CAN change and control our brain and it’s workings.
 We can also make intentional choices of lifestyle, communicating and connecting to others with which we can enhance our mental health and well being.

 5 tips to control your stress-response and stay calm